Virginia to end college degree requirements for most state jobs

 RICHMOND, Va.
-(WRIC) – Virginia won’t require applicants for nearly 90% of the state’s classified jobs to have college degrees or meet other preferences starting in July.
+(WRIC) – Virginia won’t require applicants for nearly 90% of the state’s classified jobs to have college degrees starting in July.

-With the move, Virginia joins states like Maryland and North Carolina that have cut degree and preference requirements for state positions.
+With the move, Virginia joins such states as Maryland and North Carolina that have cut degrees and other preference requirements for state positions.

-Gov. Glenn Youngkin (R) announced the move Tuesday, calling it a “landmark change” in how Virginia hires and recruits people to join the state’s workforce.
+Gov. Glenn Youngkin (R) announced the move Tuesday, calling it a “landmark change” in the way Virginia hires and recruits people to join the state’s workforce.
 State-classified positions are salaried jobs covered by the Virginia Personnel Act.

 “This landmark change in hiring practices for our state workforce will improve hiring processes, expand possibilities and career paths for job seekers and enhance our ability to deliver quality services,” Youngkin said in a statement.